Michael Patrick Walker

 Michael Patrick Walker is a composer, lyricist, writer, and musician.

 Life

 Walker was born in Carlisle, Pennsylvania, and raised in New Freedom, Pennsylvania.
 He lived in Pittsburgh for several years while earning his bachelor's degree from Carnegie Mellon University and then moved to New York City, where he currently resides.
-He played piano and keyboards and/or conducted for various theatrical Broadway, Off-Broadway, and touring productions including Frozen, Aladdin, If/Then, Avenue Q (conductor), the Roundabout Theatre Company's production of The Tin Pan Alley Rag (music director/arranger), Wicked, The Lion King, Thoroughly Modern Millie, and tick, tick...
+He played piano and keyboards and/or conducted for various theatrical Broadway, Off-Broadway, and touring productions including Stephen Sondheim's Old Friends, Once Upon A Mattress (2024 Revival), Some Like It Hot, Frozen, Aladdin, If/Then, Avenue Q (conductor), the Roundabout Theatre Company's production of The Tin Pan Alley Rag (music director/arranger), Wicked, The Lion King, Thoroughly Modern Millie, and tick, tick...
 BOOM! (conductor).